Building An Automation Test Framework For Windows-Based ERP

 Product Integration: Whys and hows

 In this blog, we discuss CI’s experience in the product integration journey of connecting 10+ ERPs using 15+ custom and standard connectors, connecting more than a thousand metadata.
-So how does integration work?
-What are the challenges in the industry?
+So, how does integration work?
+What are the industry challenges?
+You need the right product integration strategies to crack this code.

 How to integrate software products?

-A complete understanding of your need lets you know what you can ask.
+A complete understanding of your needs lets you know what you can ask.
 Let’s break down the different points of product integration.

 APIs, SDKs, and databases are integrated differently.
 The correct option is chosen based on the needs and integration platforms offered.